 I met my husband in Yellowstone National Park when we were 13 years old.
 We fell in love through a 10-year friendship that began with family visits to each other’s homes and grew through the many, many letters we wrote to each other.
 On May 27, 2006 (the rainiest day on record in many years), I married my best friend.
 We honeymooned in Yellowstone.

 Merritt and I live in the cozy home he built for us, on a little hill with a breath-taking view of the family farm where he works.
 Our home has grown along with our family, as God has given us four precious children who are a daily delight and challenge.

-When I’m not cooking or homeschooling (or reading!), I also do bookkeeping and marketing for the family farm, manage publishing projects for Loyal Arts Media, and freelance as a WordPress developer.
+When I’m not cooking or homeschooling (or reading!), I also do bookkeeping and marketing for the family farm, and freelance as a WordPress developer.